isomerpages/moe-eunoiajc/news/2024/_posts/2024-05-06-post-2024 Direct School Admission (DSA).md

 For more information, please refer to the [Ministry of Education DSA-JC website](https://www.moe.gov.sg/post-secondary/admissions/dsa).

-For further enquiries on the EJC DSA-JC exercise, please email EunoiaDSA@ejc.edu.sg.
+For further enquiries on the EJC DSA-JC exercise, please email [EunoiaDSA@ejc.edu.sg](mailto:EunoiaDSA@ejc.edu.sg)